 Tom’s contributions to his state and country were recognized in numerous ways, including an honorary Doctor of Laws Degree from Furman University in 1980, the Order of the Palmetto of the State of South Carolina in 1995, and the Clare Boothe Luce Award from The Heritage Foundation in 1999.

 Tom was dedicated to State Policy Network and its mission to extend and strengthen the community of state-based policy organizations.
 He worked tirelessly to make SPN a success, serving as Chairman for many years and providing untold hours of informal support in the early days of the state think tank movement.
-And, he provided funding through his own Roe Foundation, which continues to provide financial support to free-market policy groups across the country.
+And, he provided funding through his own Roe Foundation, which continues to financially support free-market policy groups across the country.

 In 1992, SPN established the annual Roe Awards in Tom’s honor to recognize leadership, innovation and accomplishment in the free market state think tank community.